Tencona/vue-graybox/README.md

 ## How to use

 Bind Terminal.onCommand() to a function you want to be run when the user hits "Enter".
 The object returned is a `ParsedInput` that will have the command and arguments with their values.
+Using the up and down arrow keys cycle through past commands.

 ```html
 <Terminal ref="terminal" title="Terminal" :onCommand="runCommand" :configuration="config" />